-- 1. What is the name of the person certifying the declaration for your State?
-Amy Ramsdell - 2.
+- 1. What is the name of the person certifying the declaration for your State? - 2.
+What is this person's title? - 3.
+Who is your Governor's highway safety representative? - 4.
 What is this person's title?
-Administrator Commerce and Compliance Division - 3.
-Who is your Governor's highway safety representative?
-Amy Joyce - 4.
-What is this person's title?
-Driver and Motor Vehicles Services Administrator

-The State affirmatively accepts the State certification declaration written below by selecting 'yes'.
+THE 3 state animilatively accepts the State certification declaration written below by selecting yes

-- Yes
+Yes

-- Yes, uploaded certification document
+Yes, uploaded certification document

-- No
+No